digital-archives/HISTGA1011/activities/fixity_bagger.md

 # Fixity and Digital Packages

 This activity introduces students to essential concepts in digital preservation: fixity and digital packages.
+Ethan Gates, author of The Patch Bay, wrote two blog posts that provide a nice introduction to the concept of digital packages, and what Bagger (the program you will be installing and using for this activity) is, and what it does.
+Please give them a read before you start on this activity:
+* Gates, Ethan.
+"Using BagIt." _The Patch Bay: Connecting Preservation and Technology).
+September 20, 2016. <a href="https://patchbay.tech/blog/2016/09/20/using-bagit/" target="_blank">https://patchbay.tech/blog/2016/09/20/using-bagit/</a>.
+* Gates, Ethan.
+"Using BagIt in 2018." _The Patch Bay: Connecting Preservation and Technology_.
+December 15, 2017. <a href="https://patchbay.tech/blog/2017/12/15/using-bagit-in-2018/" target="_blank">https://patchbay.tech/blog/2017/12/15/using-bagit-in-2018/</a>.

 ## Objective
 __Fixity__ involves verifying a file's integrity over time.
 Regular fixity checks are crucial to ensure the files remain unaltered and uncorrupted during their lifecycle in a digital preservation repository.